kermitt2/grobid/doc/training/header.md

 ### Submission and peer review information

-The `<submission>` tag is used to identify, in a raw manner, the submission and peer review information present in the header parts.
+The `<<note type="submission">` tag is used to identify, in a raw manner, the submission and peer review information present in the header parts.
 The date information given in this field are not further labelled.

 ```xml
     <note type="submission">Received September 14, 2009; Revised September 29, 2009; Accepted September 30, 2009</note>